foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/altmer-pilgrim.md

   * **Magicka:** 2
   * **Stamina:** 4

 The Pilgrim is a stalwart fighter, standing with conviction on the front lines with a mace in one hand and a shield in the other.
 In that sense they play not unlike your typical sword and board character, however they utilize Restoration to imbue themselves with buffing magic and Speech to make the most from their newfound shouting abilities.
 Speech will also help the Pilgrim make money and, with a little bit of Smithing chops, generate some lucrative business.
 The Pilgrim struggles with ranged combat, typically relying on un-perked options when forced to fight at a distance.
-Worshippers of Auri-El can eliminate that weakness later in their adventure, others will have to find other solutions such as shouts or carrying bows.
+Worshippers of Auri-El can eliminate that weakness later in their adventure; others will have to find other solutions such as shouts or carrying bows.

 ## Perks